HTTP-RPC/Kilo/README.md

     * `BeanAdapter` - class that presents the properties of a Java bean object as a map and vice versa
     * `Key` - annotation that associates a custom key with a bean property
 * `org.httprpc.sql`
-    * `Parameters` - class for applying named parameters values to prepared statements
+    * `Parameters` - class for applying named parameter values to prepared statements
-    * `ResultSetAdapter` - class that presents the contents of a JDBC result set as an iterable sequence of maps or typed row values
+    * `ResultSetAdapter` - class that presents the contents of a JDBC result set as an iterable sequence of maps or strongly-typed row values

 These classes are discussed in more detail in the following sections.